 About engagement ring styles

 When considering engagement rings, the main thing to think about is the design.
 Will the bride love it so much she’ll want to wear it for a lifetime?
-This may sound like a no-brainer, but many people who shop alone for a ring get fixated on the diamond quality or the ring’s technicalities.
+This may sound like a no-brainer, but it can be easy, when shopping alone, to become too fixated on the diamond quality or the ring’s technicalities.

 When researching engagement ring styles, start by looking at her clothing.
 If she likes understated, elegant outfits, then a simple solitaire is best.
-If she prefers big, luxurious accessories, you should buy a more extravagant ring.
-You can also get great advice from the bride’s friends or sisters, because they’re closest to her and will understand her taste.
+If she prefers big, luxurious accessories, a more extravagant ring will fit the bill.
+You can also get great advice from the bride’s friends or sisters, because they will be closest to her and understand her taste.

 Next, you should decide on the precious metal for the ring’s band.
-A classic, traditional (and some do say old fashioned) choice is yellow gold.
-Next, you have the white precious metals that are the most popular right now: white gold, platinum or palladium.
-You could also go for rose gold, which has a delicate pink tone and has become very fashionable recently.
+A classic, traditional choice is yellow gold.
+Next, you have the white precious metals: white gold, platinum or palladium.
+You could also opt for rose gold, which has a delicate pink tone and is considered very romantic.

 Choosing the metal quality: